-Other viruses that damage the liver, such as hepatitis A or B, are especially dangerous to people with hepatitis C. Your doctor may recommend that you get vaccinated to protect yourself from these viruses.
+Other viruses that damage your liver, like hepatitis A or B, are especially dangerous to people with hepatitis C. Your doctor may tell you to get vaccinated against them.

 People with hepatitis C often have a hard time sleeping, especially during treatment.

-Your liver breaks down and filters out substances from your bloodstream.
-Hepatitis C can reduce your liver's ability to do this.
-As a result, medications, herbs, drugs, and alcohol may stay in your system longer and have a more powerful effect.
-Some substances pose the risk of serious liver damage, especially for people with hepatitis C.
+Hepatitis C can make it harder for your liver to do its main job: break down and filter out substances from your bloodstream.
+As a result, medications, herbs, drugs, and alcohol may stay in your system longer, and have a more powerful effect.
+Some substances pose the risk of serious liver damage.

-If you have hepatitis C, don't assume that over-the-counter medications are safe for you.
-Never take any drugs, supplements or alternative medicines before talking to your doctor first.
+Don't assume that over-the-counter medications are safe, either.
+Never take any drugs, supplements or alternative medicines before talking to your doctor.